bptlab/processeditor/docs/PCM.md

 ## Preparations

 Currently you need both, the Processeditor Workbench and the Processeditor Server to model and Save PCM.
-You will use the Workbench for modelling and the Server as a global repository.
+You will use the Workbench for modeling and the Server as a global repository.

 ## PCM Fragments

 PCM Fragments are small Business Process models.
-They can be modelled using a subset of the BPMN-Notation:
+They can be modeled using a subset of the BPMN-Notation:

 * Tasks
 * Events